lenniecottrell/100Days-r2/README.md

   <summary>Day 20: June 17, 2022</summary>

   #### Things I accomplished today:
+  - I built out the basic skeleton of the book detail page and added it as a modal on the main page
   #### Things I want to focus on tomorrow:
+  - Keep styling the modal so it looks right and displays the right information
   #### Notes/Learnings
+  - Getting that modal working was way trickier than I thought it would be!

 </details>